 A woman filling a pitcher with ice from a refrigerator door dispenser.

-Refrigerators with single ice makers will be located either in the freezer section of the appliance or just behind the refrigerator door.
-Appliances with in-the-door dispensers like a French door or side-by-side unit are the most common today and are fed by an auger and chute system.
+Single ice maker refrigerators will have ice makers located either in the freezer section of the appliance or just behind the refrigerator door.
+Appliances with in-the-door dispensers, like a French door or side unit refrigerator, are the most common today and are fed by an auger and chute system.
 Many models can dispense both cubed and crushed ice, depending on your preference.
 For models without in-the-door ice dispensers, such as those with top or bottom freezers, the refrigerator ice maker will consist of an ice tub in the freezer to catch cubes as they fall from the maker.

 Good to Know